CLIMATE CRISIS ALERT!

 Achieving the goals of the CLCPA will require an aggressive approach and a deep commitment by New York State’s leaders.
 There can be no half measures.
 To ensure that the state rises to this critical challenge, NYPIRG’s Fossil-Free Future Campaign has adopted a multi-pronged strategy:

-- Calling for transparency and accountability measures so that the public knows if New York is meeting its climate goals: For each of the last two years, NYPIRG released a “Climate Scorecard” to assess New York’s progress on climate goals, and we sent a letter to New York State Department of Environmental Conservation Commissioner Basil Seggos calling for more transparency.
+6. Calling for transparency and accountability measures so that the public knows if New York is meeting its climate goals: For each of the last three years, NYPIRG released a “Climate Scorecard” to assess New York’s progress on climate goals, and we sent a letter to New York State Department of Environmental Conservation Commissioner Basil Seggos calling for more transparency.
 NYPIRG is calling on the Climate Action Council (established within the CLCPA to develop details in order to implement the law) to create a public “climate scorecard” to both ensure that the public can easily access information on the state’s progress toward meeting its goals under the CLCPA, and to hold state government accountable to ensure that it does meet its goals.
 New York State currently has an Energy Dashboard that contains some of the elements of a scorecard (the New York State Energy Research and Development Authority’s Energy Dashboard), which can be expanded to cover more climate metrics.

 We need your support to win:

 Winning on all of this – along with our continued work on public health, government reform, consumer and voting rights, higher education, mass transit, and more – will only be possible if we have the grassroots support that we need to go up against the politically powerful.
 Your help will be essential as we take on the polluters, well-heeled lobbyists, and those public officials who put their own interests ahead of the public interest.
-Please support our Fossil-Free Future Campaign by:
+Please support our Fossil-Free Future Campaign:

-- Contacting us to get involved.
+- Contact us to get involved.

-- Joining our Community Action Network.
+- Join our Community Action Network.